BC Sick Days: What Employees Need to Know in 2026

 - 3 unpaid sick days per year

-That means most employees in B.C. receive up to 8 job-protected sick days per calendar year, which can be used for personal illness, injury, or attending medical appointments.
+That means most workers receive up to 8 job-protected sick days per calendar year, which can be used for personal illness, injury, or attending medical appointments.

-To qualify for paid sick leave under the ESA, employees must have worked for their employer for at least 90 days.
+To qualify for paid sick leave under the ESA, employees must’ve worked for their employer for at least 90 days.

 - Full-time employees